 Grandmas’s Tiny House; A Counting Story by JaNay Brown Wood is the most adorable story turned into a rhyming counting book.
 The story is about Grandma’s little house where friends and a growing family all come, with food in hand, to be together.
-Will the house hold everyone?
-The text is JUST the right length for preschool circle time, and the rhyming makes it a fun read for one or many listening kids.
+Will the household everyone?
+The text is JUST the right length for preschool circle time.
+Plus, the rhyming makes it a fun read for one or many listening kids.
 The illustrations by Pricilla Burris make me one part hungry, and the other part all happy inside as the love this Grandma has for her family jumps off every page.

 The Lines On Nana’s Face by Simone Ciraolo is a pretty book, it’s cover called me from across a bookstore… but the story is just as sweet.
 A little girl is helping her Nana celebrate her birthday and is concerned about the creases and wrinkles on Nana’s face.
 Nana tells her they are memories and shares them with her granddaughter, which readers get to see illustrated in the following pages.
 I love this book it reminds me of sitting on my Nanny’s lap and asking about her jewelry before Sunday dinners.

 Bigmama’s by Donald Crews is an homage to the author’s summers spent in Cottondale, Florida at his Bigmama’s house.
-He’d get there by train, explore the farm, check out the outhouse and well, and go fishing with his siblings.
+He’d get there by train, explore the farm, check out the outhouse, and go fishing with his siblings.
 You get the distinct feeling that this farm in rural Florida is very different than where this family lives.
-Many kids can relate to that, I know mine can, traveling to see relatives can feel like entering a totally different world sometimes.
-Bigmama’s is a great book that offers teachers and parents alike chance to talk about visiting family and the unique experiences that it offers us.
+Many kids can relate to that, I know mine can.
+Traveling to see relatives can feel like entering a totally different world sometimes.
+Bigmama’s is a great book that offers teachers and parents alike a chance to talk about visiting family and the unique experiences that it offers us.

 Abuela by Arthur Dorros is a book about the relationship between a little girl and her Abuela as they go on a fantastic adventure visiting places that are significant to Abuela and her journey from her home country to the United States.
-It’s a playful book that uses fantasy to delight readers as they touch on issues like immigration and cultural assimilation – did you know that patio was a Spanish word?
+It’s a playful book that uses fantasy to delight readers as they touch on issues like immigration and cultural assimilation.
+Did you know that patio was a Spanish word?
 If you are like me you might feel foolish for not making the connection.
 A little bit of text on each page is in Spanish and there is a glossary in the back.
-This book is a little long for circle time reading before kindergarten but one on one it would be great with younger children.
+This book is a little long for circle time reading before kindergarten.
+One on one, it would be great with younger children.

 My Abuelita by Tony Johnston is a funny but touching book about a boy and his Abuela who he lives with as she prepares to go to work that day.
-Together with her cat Frida Kahlo ( which made me snort) they prep for the day in the most dreamy way with tons of humor and an amazing relationship between the two.
-Like many of the books on this list, there are Spanish words sprinkled throughout, but no need for a glossary as the words are always very much in context.
-The illustrations which are made from clay and other materials by Yuyi Morales are stunning and you could probably spend an hour just looking at them.
+Together with her cat Frida Kahlo ( which made me snort) they prep for the day in the most dreamy way.
+Tons of humor and an amazing relationship between the two.
+Like many of the books on this list, there are Spanish words sprinkled throughout.
+But no need for a glossary as the words are always very much in context.
+The illustrations which are made from clay and other materials by Yuyi Morales are stunning.
+You could probably spend an hour just looking at them.

 Here Comes Grandma! by Janet Lord is a little book with a big heart.
 It has a very simple premise and text that somehow manages to make Grandma into a superhero.
 No matter what Grandma will find a way to come and see you.
 The book covers many different modes of transportation, which will make it an instant hit with most three-year-olds I know.
-I think this little book would be a fun circle time read for young preschoolers; in fact, I think I might create a lesson plan with it.
+Add this book to your preschool circle time lineup!
+In fact, I think I might create a lesson plan with it.
 After reading you could ask your students how they would like to travel to see someone, include some options from the book and make a graph!

 Mango, Abuela, and Me by Meg Medina made me all teary-eyed.
-It’s an honest little story about a girl and the newly widowed grandmother from far away who has come to live with her and share a bedroom.
-Mia doesn’t speak much Spanish, and Abuela speaks very little Engish, but as the story progresses, their relationship and language skills do too.
-I love this book, it touches on so many important ideas, from loss, immigration, language differences, and of course, the special relationship between a girl and her grandmother.
+This honest little story about a girl and the newly widowed grandmother who find themselves sharing a bedroom will charm you.
+Mia doesn’t speak much Spanish, and Abuela speaks very little Engish.
+As the story progresses, their relationship and language skills do too.
+I love this book.
+It touches on so many important ideas, from loss, immigration, language differences.
+And, of course, the special relationship between a girl and her grandmother.
 Fantastic!

 Grandma’s House by Alice Melvin was so much more than I was expecting.
-What a discovery, as this little girl explores her grandma’s house readers turn pages with cut out, lift flaps that reveal more rooms, and places to find treasure.
-I don’t think I am related to this author, but holy smokes did she capture my mom’s house, complete with tins and sewing machine.
-This book will become a favorite of children who love to re-imagine books, writing their own stories in their heads as they explore detailed illustrations.
+What a discovery, as this little girl explores her grandma’s house readers turn pages.
+Lift flaps reveal more rooms and places to find treasure.
+I don’t think I am related to this author, but holy smokes!
+She captured my mom’s house, complete with tins and sewing machine.
+This book will become a favorite of children who love to re-imagine books.
+Writing their own stories in their heads as they explore detailed illustrations.
 I found this at my library, but I think I may need to add this book to my collection.

 Katie’s Day With Grandma by Liesbet Slegers is a simple story about the things little ones do with their grandparents.
-Make pancakes, go to the store, bead a necklace… it’s not groundbreaking but I bet a lot of your students will see themselves and their grandmother’s in this story.
+Make pancakes, go to the store, bead a necklace.
+It’s not groundbreaking but many children will see themselves and their grandmothers in this story.

 A Piece of Home by Jeri Watts is all about an intergenerational family immigrating from Korea to West Virginia and the struggles that come with immigration.
 It particularly tells the story of how a grandmother goes from being a confident and respected teacher to staying at home and struggling with those changes.
 Throughout you can see the love through the struggles and the illustrations by Hyewon Yum make sure of that.
 In time though they all find their way, learn to communicate and find confidence again.

 Suki’s Kimono by Chieri Uegaki has been on my shelf for years.
 I really like this book; the message is fantastic!
 Suki loves her Kimono; she doesn’t care that her sisters think it’s not cool to wear it to school; her grandma gave it to her, and she likes it.
 I like that not only does she have confidence in herself, but some of that confidence comes from her Obachan having given it to her.
 She’s not 100% sure, but that’s what being brave is, doing something even if you aren’t 100% confident.
 Recognizing those times when we are putting up a brave face even if inside we aren’t so sure.
-Being yourself is hard, and the author connects to that while still creating a lovely strong heroine with ties to her grandmother.
+Being yourself is hard, and the author connects to that.
+She also creates a lovely strong heroine with ties to her grandmother.